EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-grpc-y-para-que-sirven-los-protobuffers/index.en.md

 ## Types of gRPC and streaming

-The HTTP/2 protocol is very versatile and allows gRPC to support four types of client-server communications:
+The HTTP/2 protocol is versatile and allows gRPC to support four types of client-server communications:

 * **Unary**.
 The client and server communicate using a simple request and response, as in REST. response, as in REST.